-Importing bills of quantities (Excel or RT 2012 format)
+Importing a metric (Excel or RT 2012 format)

 Cocon allows you:

-- to import bills of quantities and automatically build a 2D digital model which can then make use (though not in 3D mode) of all the functions of the software.
+- to import a metric and automatically build a 2D digital model which can then make use (though not in 3D mode) of all the functions of the software.

-- if needed, to add 2D bills of quantities to a 3D model.
+- if needed, to add a 2D metric to a 3D model.

 Go to File => Import... to display a window to select the type of data to be imported.

-A/ Extracting a bill of quantities from a file in Excel format (.xlx or .xlxm)
+A/ Extracting a metric from a file in Excel format (.xlx or .xlxm)

 1. Select the Excel workbook to import (example here).